 - Human-in-the-loop to construct and/or evaluate interpretable models

-- Integration of ML algorithms, infovis and man-machine interfaces
+- Combining of ML models with infovis and man-machine interfaces